 Recently a number of listeners to the podcast have asked about evaluating real estate investments.
 They want to know how much rent they would need to charge for a specific property to make it a “good” investment.
 The good news is that evaluating the numbers is really simple.

 Today we’ll look at 3 key ratios you can run on any property.
-I’ll use the numbers from one of my investment properties to walk through how each of these ratios work.
+I’ll use the numbers from one of my investment properties to walk through how each of these ratios works.
 The results of these simple formulas will help you evaluate a potential real estate investment you may be considering.
 Frankly, I use just the first of these three formulas, which you can calculate in your head, to evaluate a property in about 20 seconds flat.

 The property I'll use in this article is a 3 bedroom one bath ranch I bought in 2009.
 Here are the numbers: